CrazyCoder613/awesome-vue/README.md

 - [v-gallery](https://github.com/TerryZ/v-gallery) - A Vue2 plugin for images show in `gallery` or `carousel`
 - [vue2-image-loader](https://github.com/leepyng/vue2-image-loader) - A image lazyLoad loader component for vue2
 - [vue-my-photos](https://github.com/am283721/vue-my-photos) - A simple dependency-free image lightbox component with filtering capabilities
+- [vue-img-orientation-changer](https://github.com/nikli2009/vue-img-orientation-changer) - A Vue.js `directive` that automatically adjust your `img` to correct `orientation`.
+- [vue-topmodal](https://github.com/adileo/vue-topmodal) - A fully customisable, easy to use, Vue.js modal component.
+(Responsive, Stackable, Scrollable, Animated)
+- [vue-modal 🖼](https://github.com/MelMacaluso/vue-modal) - Feed your objects array for multiple switchable modal content or quickly inline your content.
+A fully customisable vue modal component .
+- [@innologica/vue-stackable-modal](https://github.com/Innologica/vue-stackable-modal) - Library for modal dialogs which can be stacked.
+Fully customizable and very easy to use.

 ### Parallax

  - [vue-parallax](https://github.com/vue-comps/vue-parallax) - Scrolls an image slower than the window to create a neat optical effect.
  - [vue-parallaxy](https://github.com/apertureless/vue-parallax) - Vue.js component for parallax image scroll effects.
  - [vue-mouse-parallax](https://github.com/Aminerman/vue-mouse-parallax) - A simple to use Mouse Parallax Component - Made with Vue.js
- - [vie-parallax-js](https://github.com/jsnanigans/vue-parallax-js) - Tiny vue component that adds a directive for parallax effect on elements.
+ - [vue-parallax-js](https://github.com/jsnanigans/vue-parallax-js) - Tiny vue component that adds a directive for parallax effect on elements.

 ### Icons